radicalkjax/Athena/docs/USER_GUIDE.md

 **Q: Are my files sent to external servers?**

 A: Yes, when using cloud-based AI models (OpenAI, Claude, DeepSeek), your files are sent to their respective APIs for analysis.
 If you're concerned about sensitive data, consider using the container isolation feature and reviewing the privacy policies of the AI model providers.

+**Q: Do I need to set up the database?**

+A: The database is required for container monitoring and persistent storage of analysis results.
+If you're not using these features, you can skip the database setup.

+**Q: How can I view monitoring data for a container?**

+A: After running an analysis with container isolation enabled, click the "Monitor" button in the analysis results to access the monitoring dashboard.